ONSdigital/sdx-validate/README.md

     python validate.py

 sdx-validate exposes a single endpoint '/validate' and by default binds to port 5000 on localhost.
+It returns a json response with attributes "valid" and "error" to indicate whether the json is valid and if not what error has been thrown during validation.

 ### Example

-The example below uses the Python library [requests](https://github.com/kennethreitz/requests) to validate some data using sdx-validate.
+The example below uses the Python library [requests](https://github.com/kennethreitz/requests) to confirm some data is valid using sdx-validate.

 ```python
 import requests